ibm-cloud-docs/codeengine/troubleshoot-job.md

     ```
     {: screen}

-  * To display events of all of the instances of your app, use the [`ibmcloud ce app events --application APP_NAME`](/docs/codeengine?topic=codeengine-cli#cli-application-events) command; for example,
+  * To display events of all of the instances of your job run, use the [`ibmcloud ce jobrun events --jobrun JUBRUN_NAME`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-events) command; for example,

     ```
     ibmcloud ce jobrun events --jobrun myjobrun